marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/an-inline-function-is-as-fast-as-a-macro.rst

 In both of these common cases, the program behaves the same as if you had not used the ``inline`` keyword, except for its speed.

-.. index:: inline functions, omission of
+.. index:: inline functions, omission of, fkeep-inline-functions

-.. index:: fkeep-inline-functions

 When a function is both inline and ``static``, if all calls to the function are integrated into the caller, and the function's address is